• Skip to main content

 Competitive Cheerleading Exists

 With regards to the first, cheerleading itself is highly competitive.
 Sometimes, the cheerleaders’ aim might spur competitiveness and motivation in other athletes.
-For this, they perform energetically and are required to remain utterly focused, precise, and active throughout the matches.
+For this, they perform energetically and must remain utterly focused, precise, and active throughout the matches.

-However, they might also express competitiveness themselves.
+However, they might also express competitiveness on their own.
 This brings us to the second part.

 Cheerleaders are among the most focused athletes, even more so than gymnasts.
 During competition stages, they are required to get into their routine instantly, without any slips.

-Such national cheerleading tournaments are held by the USA Cheer, the national governing body for Sport Cheer in the United States.
+The USA Cheer, the national governing body for Sport Cheer in the United States, holds such national cheerleading tournaments.
 Similarly, the International Cheer Union organizes and funds most international cheerleading competitions.

 See Editable Cheerleading Certificates.